timsnyder/conda-docs/README.rst

 This repository includes documentation for all of conda, including conda-build.

-The website is at http://conda.pydata.org/ and the docs are at http://conda.pydata.org/docs/.

 Feel free to make pull requests against this repo for suggested changes.
 All changes are welcome, from typo fixes to new documents to refactoring.

+This document will help you get up and running with editing, building, and viewing the documentation from the source tree.

+There are two pieces in this repository: the conda landing website at http://conda.pydata.org/ and the actual docs are at http://conda.pydata.org/docs/.

 Website
 =======

-You will need to
+If you do not have conda installed yet, you can do so from http://conda.pydata.org/miniconda.html.

+Create and activate a conda environment with the dependencies for building the website

-    conda install -c asmeurer sphinxjp.themes.basicstrap cloud_sptheme
+    conda create --name conda-docs --channel asmeurer sphinxjp.themes.basicstrap cloud_sptheme activate conda-docs

 Use

-    cd web
+    cd conda-docs/web
     make html

 to build the site.
 The result will be in web/build/html.